TomBener/peterho-website/content/en/publication/01-TCQ-RangeLaw/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*The China Quarterly*, No. 161 (Mar., 2000)"
+publication: "*The China Quarterly*, No. 161 (Mar., 2000), 240-263"
 publication_short: ""

-abstract: “Do you have some material about rangeland laws and regulations in the West?
+abstract: Do you have some material about rangeland laws and regulations in the West?
 It does not matter from which country, we urgently need some material to give us new ideas about rangeland management,” asked Li Derong, the highest ranking official responsible for rangeland policy formulation in China.
 His question illustrates three points.
 First, it shows that on the way to becoming a market economy, after more than two decades China is still very much constructing, amending and reconstructing a viable and solid system for grassland management.
 Secondly, it is indicative of the growing awareness within the Chinese Ministry of Agriculture that rangeland policy as it emerged after the demise of the people's communes in the 1980s is ripe for revision.
 Finally, it suggests an interest in examining and learning from the experience of other countries, particularly in the West.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.